-LTHT Pathology Services are now accredited under a single UKAS reference number (9862).
-This includes testing performed within the following departments:
+LTHT Pathology Services are accredited under a single UKAS Lab number 9862

-Please note that the C.difficile ribotyping service is accredited under UKAS number 10883 (falls under a separate legal entity): 10883 Medical Single (ukas.com)
+*Please note that the C.difficile ribotyping service is accredited under UKAS number 10883 (legal entity – UK Heath Security Agency, Leeds UKHSA Regional Laboratory).

 Update on our Scope of Accreditation

-This was a proactive and precautionary measure to maximise the resource available to support safe and efficient transfer of operations during the critical transition period, ensuring the time required to fully optimise and embed laboratory processes without rushing.
+This was a proactive and precautionary measure to maximise the resource available to support safe and efficient transfer of operations during the critical transition period.
 Maintaining our standard assessment schedule during this period would not provide that flexibility.

 These measures will remain in place only until the relocation is complete and a successful UKAS assessment has been undertaken within the new facility.

-Due to unforeseen delays to finalising relocations, we anticipate reinstatement inspections to take place for each affected service over the spring and summer period, with official reinstatement of accredited status to follow once any resulting findings raised by UKAS have been cleared.
+We anticipate official reinstatement of accredited status will follow once any resulting findings raised by UKAS have been cleared.
 Changes to the accreditation schedule (i.e. reinstatement of accreditation for the laboratory services concerned), will be clearly communicated via updates on this webpage.

 The following continue to apply during the voluntary suspension period: